raspberrypilearning/scouts-graphics/en/content.md

     ![delete sprite with x highlighted](images/delete-sprite-annotated.png)

-6. Play the game and see how your new sprite looks.
+6. Play the game to see how your new sprite looks.

 7. Create new costumes for your **triangle** and **oval** sprites.